Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Star-Topology/readme.md

-# This folder contains all the relevent gnu plt trace files along with correspoding graphs of throghput flows against time (thses throughput are taken with samplePeriod of 100 ms).
+# This folder contains all the relevent gnu plt trace files along with correspoding graphs of throghput flows against time (the throughput are taken with samplePeriod of 100 ms).

 ## Author : Yerramaddu Jahnavi (181CO260)